bbannier/bbannier.github.com/_posts/2015-05-02-Writing-a-basic-clang-check.md

 ---

 [Clang](http://clang.llvm.org) provides a user-friendly framework for writing basic static-analysis checks.
-In this post we will see how analysis on the clang abstract syntax tree (AST) can be used to implement pretty powerful checks for single translation units pretty easily.
+In this post we will see how analysis on the clang abstract syntax tree (AST) can be used to implement powerful checks for single translation units pretty easily.

 * TOC